-COURSE SUBJECT ECON NUMBER R 290 TITLE Canadian Microeconomic Policy TVDE OF CH NCES E Please type 'X' for the ap nronriato rovision(s): TIPEOFUR MGES.
-F riease type X for the ap propriate revision(s): Course number 1 quisite 🗆 Title □ Description □ Equivalent Statement indicate adde allows, drag t expand.
+COURSE SUBJECT ECON NUMBER R 290 TITLE Canadian Microeconomic Policy TVDE OF CH NCES E Planca tyma 'Y' for the an nronriato rovision(s): TYPE OF CHANGES.
+Please type 'X' for the appropriate revision(s): Course number quisite 🗆 Title \boxtimes Description ivalent □ tement indicate adde allows, drag t expand.
 Pleas specific cours d or new he endpo e review e compo TION EDITS.
 Indicate do text using underline.
 If point of the text box to make the "Equivalency states onents" if changing equivalency f you need ake it bigg ments" sec to enter more er, as it will n tion under Ir e text than the box not automatically Description: topics such a and income limited to: re care, educati A general strength of the second seco al survey of Canadian miction, taxation, environment on.
 Explores current topic, taxation, international trum wage and other laboration with a minimum grace. ntal and res cs in micro rade, enviro our policy, ource policy, economic pol- nmental and rand income d health care, education icy including but not resource policy, health ND YEAR FOR CHANGE and year (please enter i Fall 2022